yuvalmGS/gigaspaces-wiki-jekyll/xap97/installing-gigaspaces.markdown

 ## Mixing GigaSpaces versions/builds

-Mixing clients and Space servers from different GigaSpaces Major Releases:Clients running on 8.0 can run against 9.5 servers.
-8.0 servers cannot be part of the same cluster with 9.5 servers.
+Mixing clients and Space servers from different GigaSpaces Major Releases:Clients running on 8.0 can run against {% latestxaprelease %} servers.
+8.0 servers cannot be part of the same cluster with {% latestxaprelease %} servers.

 ## Mixing Different GigaSpaces JARs in Same Deployment Environment